-Caltrain, US Balfour Beatty was contract to undertake electrification of the of high speed trains. secured by Balfour Beatty in the US.
+Caltrain, US Balfour Beatty was awarded a \$697 million contract to undertake electrification of the 52-mile Caltrain rail corridor between San Francisco and San Jose, laying the foundations for the future operation of high speed trains.
+This is the largest contract secured by Balfour Beatty in the US.